-Your permanent criminal record could also affect future employment, says Daniel J. Tuley.
+Your permanent criminal record could also affect future employment.
 Even a first time DWI offense by someone with no other criminal record can have a huge impact on your future ability to obtain certain jobs.
 Employers are increasingly conducting criminal background checks before hiring an employee, so prospective employers could find your DWI record.
 This can be embarrassing and may play a factor in a potential employer’s hiring decision.

 As a result of a DWI, you may also be classified as a high-risk driver.
 This means your current insurance company may cancel your policy or require you to pay additional fees for a new policy.
 For example, many companies charge convicted DWI offenders two to three times more for coverage—and in many cases, it will be years before your rates will be reduced.

 You may have to deal with upset spouses, family members and friends.
-Which begs the question, what To Include In a Postnuptial Agreement?
 They may lose some trust in your ability to be responsible and make smart decisions.
 It can be an emotional rollercoaster of embarrassment and uncertainty.
 A DWI conviction can affect the way that people view you.
 Regardless of your circumstances, some people may assume you have a drinking problem.
 Many other groups other than employers run background checks.
 Volunteer organizations and potential landlords could see your prior conviction.

 Even for a first DWI arrest with no wreck or injuries, costs can rack up quickly.
 Other expenses could include: